marcin-opole-pl/Clock/README.md

+# Clock

-# Clock - this program was submitted as a final project for Harvard's CS50P
+### This program was submitted as a final project for Harvard's CS50P

 ***program that tests your clock reading skills***